ofasgard/isogame/README.md

 A WIP experimental isometric 2D game for learning purposes.

-- Fix animation glitches due to constant resetting of animation states to idle
+- Refactor wolf to use composition
 - Polish entity collision to fix the ability to "shove" the wolf shortly after it finishes moving

 Assets: